-The Court will look into whether reservations for SCs and STs should extend to promotions, by assessing its 2006 Nagaraj judgement.
+The Court looked into whether reservations for SCs and STs should extend to promotions, by assessing its 2006 Nagaraj judgement.

 In Nagaraj, the Court validated Parliament’s decision to extend reservations for SC/STs to include promotions (reservation in promotion).
 However, the Court also laid down conditions which make it difficult for the Central and State Governments to grant such reservations.